-Like most businesses owners, more about Tony Liddy spends a lot of his time with his head down and his focus on keeping the wheels of his venture turning smoothly.
-Like many businesses, prostate he’s yet to know exactly how his operations will be affected by the government’s carbon tax regime, purchase which is set to dramatically change many business fundamentals when it takes effect on July 1, 2012.
+Like most businesses owners, Tony Liddy spends a lot of his time with his head down and his focus on keeping the wheels of his venture turning smoothly.
+Like many businesses, he’s yet to know exactly how his operations will be affected by the government’s carbon tax regime, which is set to dramatically change many business fundamentals when it takes effect on July 1, 2012.

 With a global business footprint, the company’s operations involve carbon-heavy activities such as logistics and manufacturing.
 Because most of the company’s suppliers operate offshore and outside the law’s jurisdiction, direct cost increases may be relatively low – but Liddy concedes they’re likely to be a factor as the company is hit from all sides by carbon costs passed down its supply chain.

 Industry groups were slamming the tax long before it was passed into law: the Australian Retailers Association, for example, has said the tax “ultimately has no environmental benefit and will mean disastrous economic impacts for Australian retailers.”

 Lobbyists from mining, natural resources, and other industry representatives have been equally up in arms.
 But Liddy has gotten great value from his own industry group, the Australian Gift & Homewares Association (AGHA), which has been providing carbon-tax updates for small businesses too busy with day-to-day operations to maintain an intimate knowledge of the issue themselves.

 “Like most small businesses, we tend to spend most of our time on what we actually do: designing products, looking after staff, looking after customers, and looking after cash flow to survive,” says Liddy.
 “We’ve been keeping a watchful eye on the carbon tax, but the AGHA has been very good in advising us on where the impacts are likely to be.